Brock Pierce

-Brock Jeffrey Pierce (born November 14, 1981) is an American entrepreneur known primarily for his work in the cryptocurrency industry.
-As a child actor, he starred in Disney films The Mighty Ducks (1992), D2: The Mighty Ducks (1994), and First Kid (1996).
+Brock Jeffrey Pierce (born November 14, 1980) is an American entrepreneur in the cryptocurrency industry who co-founded Tether.
+As a child actor, he starred in the Disney films The Mighty Ducks (1992), D2: The Mighty Ducks (1994), and First Kid (1996).
 He ran as an independent candidate in the 2020 United States presidential election.

 Career

 Acting

 Pierce was born in Minnesota and appeared in commercials as a toddler.
 His first major role was playing a young Gordon Bombay in The Mighty Ducks (1992).
 Pierce reprised the role in D2: The Mighty Ducks.
 He starred as Luke Davenport in First Kid (1996).
 Pierce had small roles in Little Big League (1994), Ripper Man (1995), Problem Child 3: Junior in Love (1995), Three Wishes (1995), Earth Minus Zero (1996), and The Ride (1997).

 Digital Entertainment Network

 Pierce retired from acting at 16 and joined as a minor partner with Marc Collins-Rector and Chad Schackley in establishing Digital Entertainment Network (DEN), which raised $88 million in venture capital.
 DEN's goal was to deliver original episodic video content over the Internet aimed at niche audiences.
-DEN was one of a crop of dot-com startups that focused on the creation and delivery of original video content online in the late 1990s prior to the wide adoption of broadband internet access.
+DEN was one of a crop of dot-com startups that focused on the creation and delivery of original video content online in the late 1990s before the wide adoption of broadband internet access.
 Pierce produced its first show, a pilot for gay teenagers called Chad's World.
 As an 18-year-old, Pierce was making $250,000 a year and held 1% of the company's shares.

 DEN was slated for a US$75 million IPO in October 1999, but the IPO was withdrawn in the wake of allegations of sexual assault against Collins-Rector.
 All three executives subsequently resigned.
 Layoffs followed in February 2000.
 While a new executive team led by former Capitol Records President Gary Gersh and former Microsoft executive Greg Carpenter attempted to relaunch in May 2000, DEN filed for bankruptcy and shut down in June 2000.